andylehti/reputation-flair-config/README.md

 - verification rules can apply after normal removal rules
 - moderators can choose whether very high-risk content is flagged or removed by changing the thresholds

-Current subreddit settings:
-- {{status:enableReviewFilter|Review is enabled here.|Review is disabled here.}}
-- Review thresholds here are {{value:reviewFilterMinBadPoints}} points or {{value:reviewFilterCategories}} categories.
-- {{status:enableRemoveFilter|Removal is enabled here.|Removal is disabled here.}}
-- Removal thresholds here are {{value:removeFilterMinBadPoints}} points or {{value:removeFilterCategories}} categories.
-- {{status:ignoreModerators|Moderators are exempt from review here.|Moderators are not exempt from review here.}}
-- {{status:ignoreApprovedUsers|Approved users are exempt from review here.|Approved users are not exempt from review here.}}
-- {{status:removeIgnoreModerators|Moderators are exempt from removal here.|Moderators are not exempt from removal here.}}
-- {{status:removeIgnoreApprovedUsers|Approved users are exempt from removal here.|Approved users are not exempt from removal here.}}
-- {{status:protectOpSelfReplies|OP self-reply protection is enabled here.|OP self-reply protection is disabled here.}}
-- Moderator per-item bad-point cap here is {{value:moderatorOnlyPerItemBadPointCap}}.

 ---

 ## FAQ 16 — What happens if content is blocked for verification?